Sorn (singer): 2017–present: Produsorn, solo activities, "Run", signing with Wild

 On April 21, Sorn began livestreaming on the United Cube YouTube channel with her Cheat Key live series, Produsorn Live.
 The series ran for eight episodes until May 26, and featured her fellow CLC members.
 The series marked Cube Entertainment's first foray into YouTube livestreaming.

 In January 2019, Sorn launched her own YouTube channel, also named Produsorn.
 Her videos are now uploaded exclusively on the Produsorn channel.
 She uploads a mixture of vlogs (day in the life, behind the scenes), song covers, Q&As, and unboxing videos.
 CLC members and (G)I-dle's Minnie are frequently featured on her channel.
 On August 18, 2021, Sorn had revealed that she deleted all her previous videos and has restarted her channel.

 Sorn originally began posting videos on TikTok in early 2020.
 She has accumulated over 2.5 million followers on the platform, as of September 2021.

 In October 2020, Sorn released her first jewellery collection, Rise, in collaboration with Kapsul Collective.
 In December, she was announced as a participant in the trot reality show Miss Trot 2.
 The show will premiere on December 17.
 She was eliminated in the first round.

 On February 8, 2021, Sorn surprise-launched her first makeup line, Don't Waste My Time, in collaboration with VT Cosmetics.
 On February 11, 2021, Cube TV's Steve JobSon reality programme premiered, the show documents the creation and development of the makeup line.

 From March 9, Sorn began teasing a solo release on TikTok.
 On March 18, 2021, Cube Entertainment confirmed that Sorn would be making her solo debut, on March 23, with the English digital single, "Run".
 Sorn personally participated in the cover artwork and music video for her debut single.
 Written and produced by Candace Sosa, "Run" is an acoustic pop song that is expected to present a charm that embodies the warm atmosphere of spring.
 A music video teaser was released at midnight on March 22.
 The music video was filmed on Jeju Island.
 The song and music video were released at 6pm KST on March 23, across all platforms.

 Sorn featured on Emily Mei's debut single "My Domain", alongside Amber Liu.
 The song and music video was released on all music platforms on November 9.

 On December 3, it was announced that Sorn had signed with Wild Entertainment Group as a solo artist.
-Sorn confirmed that she is currently working on new music, set to release in early 2022.
 Sorn released her second single, "Sharp Objects", on February 25, 2022.
 She released her third single, "Scorpio", on April 15, 2022, and her fourth single "Save Me", on June 24, 2022.
+In 2023, it was reported in an interview with Asia One that Sorn maintained a residence in Singapore, and shuttled between Korea, Thailand, and Singapore.
+In another 2024 interview with Zula, it was reported that she spent half a year in Singapore, making music in both Korea and Singapore.